 Environment: Leverage new rules to improve the customer journey

 Psychologists have long supported the notion that environments can condition our behavior and alter our state-of-mind.
 I have shopped stores that contribute to a better experience and state-of-mind and others that do not.
-During one visit to a national chain, I experienced visual noise, clutter and overlap of pandemic communication mixed with standard promotional signage – all on top of traditional visual merchandising vignettes, making the experience overwhelming and stressful.
+During one visit to a national chain, I experienced visual noise, clutter and overlap of pandemic communication mixed with standard promotional signage.
+This was on top of traditional visual merchandising vignettes.
+The experience was overwhelming and stressful.
 While on another visit to a regional store, I experienced the opposite.
-The new directional journey and queuing process for the deli/meat/seafood counter made shopping much more organized and efficient while improving the level of service and overall experience.
+The new directional journey and queuing process for the deli/meat/seafood counter made shopping much more organized and efficient.
+The level of service and overall experience was much improved.

 - Mobile fixtures can help stores test circulation routes, change customer flow and merchandise along new internal queuing lanes.